 Operating Access Agreements with CSX Transportation and Norfolk Southern railroads provide the Commissions the right to use tracks owned by the railroads in the provision of commuter rail passenger service.
 These agreements require the Commissions to pay the railroads a monthly base fee and to reimburse the railroads for any incremental cost incurred by the railroads as a result of providing track access for commuter rail service.
-For the years ended June 30, 2020 and 2019, annual track usage fees totaled approximately \$10,527,000 and \$9,875,000, respectively, and facility and other identified costs totaled approximately \$584,000 and \$639,000, respectively.
+For the years ended June 30, 2021 and 2020, annual track usage fees totaled approximately \$10,830,000 and \$10,527,000, respectively, and facility and other identified costs totaled approximately \$583,000 and \$584,000, respectively.
 The increase in track usage fees primarily reflects normal annual increases to the base fees.

 The agreement between Amtrak and the Commissions for access to and storage of equipment at Union Station and midday services and electrical power became effective on July 1, 2015 and ended June 30, 2020.
 A new agreement became effective on July 1, 2020.
-For the years ended June 30, 2020 and 2019, costs for track access and equipment storage totaled approximately \$6,714,000 and \$6,597,000, respectively, and midday maintenance, utility and other services totaled approximately \$4,345,000 and \$4,515,000, respectively.
-Cost adjustments will be made in fiscal year 2021 to reflect changes to various published cost indices and the number of trains that have access to and are stored and serviced at the terminal.
+For the years ended June 30, 2021 and 2020, costs for track access and equipment storage totaled approximately \$6,349,000 and \$6,714,000, respectively, and midday maintenance, utility and other services totaled approximately \$3,868,000 and \$4,345,000, respectively.
+Cost adjustments will be made in fiscal year 2022 to reflect changes to various published cost indices and the number of trains that have access to and are stored and serviced at the terminal.
 After October 1, 2015, charges for terminal access are determined in accordance with the cost-sharing arrangement for the Northeast Corridor passenger rail infrastructure mandated by the Passenger Rail Investment and Improvement Act of 2008 (PRIIA).

 The Commissions signed a contract with Keolis Rail Services Virginia, LLC, for train operations and maintenance for a five-year period beginning July 1, 2015.
 Separate contracts for maintenance of equipment and facilities became effective for the period beginning July 1, 2016.
-The cost of train operations and maintenance for the years ended June 30, 2020 and 2019 totaled approximately \$23,654,000 and \$22,512,000, respectively.
+The cost of train operations and maintenance for the years ended June 30, 2021 and 2020 totaled approximately \$24,375,000 and \$23,816,000, respectively.
 Costs are based on an annual budget prepared in advance.
-Costs in fiscal year 2020 reflect contractual increases and added services, including a focus on asset maintenance programs.
-Costs for fiscal year 2021 will be adjusted for service additions or deletions and annual changes to the Consumer Price Index.
+Costs for fiscal year 2022 will be adjusted for service additions or deletions and annual changes to the Consumer Price Index.